PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 - Create a directory `artistsBook` in `src` and create the file `router.ts` in it.
-- Create a function `router` that will perform the loop describe in the example.
+- Create a function `router` that will perform the loop described in the example.
 > You are big boy/girl now, you got the keys to do it by yourself 💪
 - Update `index.ts` to call `router`.